hawkeye-stan/msfs-popout-panel-manager/README.md

 ## Touch Panel Feature
-With SU10 Beta v1.27.11+, Asobo seems to have fix a major [bug](#touch-enable-pop-out-feature) (in SU9 and before) that stops Pop Out Panel Manager's touch panel feature from working reliably.
-I'm happy to announce touch enabled feature works pretty well out of the box on either direct connected touch monitor or on pop out window that is displayed on tablet using software tool such as SpaceDesk.
+I'm happy to announce touch enabled feature works pretty well out of the box with the release of MSFS SU10 on either direct connected touch monitor or on pop out window that is displayed on tablet using software tool such as SpaceDesk.
 Until Asobo actually allow touch passthrough for panels, this tool can serve as a stopgap solution.

 I've tested touch operation on GTN750, GTN530, KingAir PFD/MFD, TMB 930 FMS, Flybywire A32NX EFB and they are operational.
 Please report any issues that you encounter when using touch enable feature.
-There is still lots of room for improvement and I'll continue my effort to make touch work better and better.
+There is still room for improvement and I'll continue my effort to make touch work better and better.

 Things that work out of the box:

 * General button click using touch
 * Touch and drag such as when panning maps or using scrollbars
 * Works on touch monitor or tablet with SpaceDesk
 * Flight control will be regained after 0.5 second (adjustable) of touch inactivity on a panel.
-This will minimize the lost of flight control when when operating touch panel.
+This will minimize current MSFS bug where lost of flight control when operating pop out panels.

 If using SpaceDesk to host pop out panel display, since there is a latency for touch response in wireless display, your touch may not register consistently.
 Please go to Preferences => Touch Settings => Touch Down Touch Up Delay, and increase the value to 25ms or higher to increase touch sensitivity.